kubernetes/k8s.io/infra/gcp/terraform/k8s-infra-gcp-gcve/vsphere/README.md

 Also, the terraform manifests in this folder require `/etc/hosts` entries for vSphere and NSX (see the [terraform](../docs/terraform.md)).

+As well as connectivity to vSphere and NSX-T via e.g. [wireguard](../docs/wireguard.md).

 Due to missing features in the terraform provider, user and other IAM configuration must be managed with dedicated scripts, the following script needs to be run before terraform apply:

 Run a fist script to create the prow-ci-user@gve.local user to be used for prow CI.